kkuanhui/my_config/README.md

 # my_config
 My tmux, bash, vim and vscode config. <br>
-This is a new branch \n
+This is a new branch.
-ha ha